Polymer based on resins prepared from a combination of acrylic and methacrylic esters.

 The measure of the force applied to produce rotational motion usually measured in foot-pounds.
 Torque is determined by multiplying the applied force by the distance from the pivot point to the point where the force is applied.

-The average value of the maximum loads that were achieved when 5 or more samples of a given product were installed and statically load tested to failure under similar conditions.
+The average value of the maximum loads that were achieved when five or more samples of a given product were installed and statically load tested to failure under similar conditions.
 The ultimate load is used to derive the allowable load by applying a factor of safety.

 A post-installed anchor that develops its tensile strength from the mechanical interlock provided by undercutting of the concrete at the embedded end of the anchor.